mitchbne/linting/README.md

 ## Linting ✨

-All of my linting packages (standardized for all of my repositories).
+My linting rules as NPM packages (standardized for all of my repositories).
 They're **very** opinionated - use as you wish.

 <div style="display: flex;">
   <a href="https://github.com/semantic-release/semantic-release">